Taking a closer look at LHC

 Every time two bunches of protons pass each other, some of the protons will collide at very high energy: primary vertices.
-At maximum Luminosity more than twenty primary vertices are expected (pileup vertices).
+At maximum Luminosity a lot of primary vertices are expected (pile-up vertices).

 From these primary vertices secondary vertices are created and so on.

 The less energetic primary vertices (generally no interesting) are not taking into account and only the most energetic primary vertix is considered.

 In the harsh environment of the Large Hadron Collider at CERN efficient reconstruction of the signal primary vertex is crucial for many physics analyses.
 The track reconstruction algorithms are charged to carry out this selection.